ARCCSS-extremes/climpact2/README.md

 <a/>

 * Due to an error in the [CRAN SPEI package](https://cran.r-project.org/web/packages/SPEI/index.html) SPEI and SPI will not be correct IF your data contain missing values (e.g. they are based on observations).
+This only applies to netCDF data, if using the GUI then this is not an issue.

   Known issues